-- Our understanding of sustainability issues and the transition to more sustainable business models, enabling educated and impactful engagements. - Our size and active management approach, which provides influence and access to company management and Boards. - Our resource and capability to undertake long and difficult engagements with a wide range of companies.
+- Our understanding of sustainability issues and the transition to more sustainable business models, enabling educated and impactful engagements. - Our size and active management approach, which provides influence and access to company management and Boards. - Our internal resource and capability to undertake long and difficult engagements with a range of companies. - The embedding of sustainability in our Investment Team, enabling a team approach to engagement.